foxx/foxx.github.io/_posts/2012-10-30-1-billion-row-database-percona-mysql-ec2-ssd.markdown

 *   All queries on the EC2 instance would have to be ran as one-off scripts, and couldn't be sanely implemented into our existing code base at this stage.
 *   The effective data was split over two existing databases, and merging them would be troublesome So we took an LVM snapshot of databases and started to copy the datadir's to EC2..
 And this is where the fun started to turn into a nightmare of 70+ hours work.

-I almost choked on my tea as I saw the 93796434 alarms flood my mailbox  Whilst attempting to resolve a transfer speed problem with the networks team, one of the firewalls locked up.
+Whilst attempting to resolve a transfer speed problem with the networks team, one of the firewalls locked up.
+I almost choked on my tea as I saw the 93796434 alarms flood my mailbox.
 This lasted several (very long) minutes, and once the fail over kicked in we decided to leave it until monday and settle for 10MB/sec.
 Now, I'm not an impatient kinda guy, but this was like driving a Austin Metro after just having a test drive in a Lamborghini.
 Patiently, I sit and watch the rsync progress meter get closer and closer, teasing me with its damn fluxuating average speed.

 {% highlight text %}
   3211001856   2%    4.63MB/s    8:22:12